Google announces Pixel 3 with dual front-facing cameras and Android Pie, starting at $799

 Next, in order to mimic the way light behaves in the real world and generate a realistic blur, a depth map is produced by combining imaging data from two sets of pixels on the phones’ camera sensors.
 The Pixel 3 and Pixel 3 XL’s cameras have Dual Pixel Auto Focus (DPAF) technology; each pixel is divided into two small sub-pixels that capture light from a slightly different angle, which is used to determine the distance of objects from the camera.

-Also worth highlighting is the Google Lens, which works in real time on the Pixel 3 and Pixel 3 XL.
+Also worth highlighting is Google Lens, which works in real time on the Pixel 3 and Pixel 3 XL.
 (On previous Pixel devices, it had to be launched from a shortcut or within the Google Photos app.)
 The growing list of things it can detect in-frame include furniture, clothing, books, movies, music albums, video games, landmarks, points of interest, notable buildings, Wi-Fi network names and passwords, beverages, celebrities, home decor items, and more.
 Perhaps most useful of all, it can automatically extract phone numbers, dates, and addresses from business cards and add them to your contacts list.

 On the video side of things, the Pixel 3 and Pixel 3 XL’s rear camera captures videos in up to 4K resolution at 30 frames per second.
 By comparison, the front-facing cameras top out at 1,080p.